Elemecca/elemecca.github.io/_posts/2016-07-05-cups-dnssd.md

 CUPS has a special backend for working with Bonjour printers called `dnssd`.
 It provides two distinct functions: browsing for new printers and addressing of existing printers.
 Unfortunately it doesn't seem to have any real documentation.
-Ususally it Just Works&trade;, but I recently hit a case where it didn't and had to go read the source code.
+Usually it Just Works&trade;, but I recently hit a case where it didn't and had to go read the source code.
 I've documented what I found for future reference.